NSLS-II-BMM/BeamlineManual/docs/manage.rst

 the `VSP-300 potentiostat
 <https://www.biologic.net/products/vsp-300/>`__.
 Since there is not a
 dedicated Windows machine at BMM, EC-Lab is run on a virtual machine that is spun up when needed.

+Similarly, Hiden's control software is a Window's only produce.
+It is run on the same firtual machine.

 Here are the instructions for starting and interacting with the the VM.

 Starting the virtual machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~